meetup/generator-meetup-npm/README.md

 ## This script has some rough edges

  * It will fail if there's existing `github_deploy_key` `github_deploy_key.pub` `.travis` files / directorties
  * It will copy the deployment keys for you.
-You need to add them to the github repo settings go to https://github.com/(your repo)/settings/keys
+You need to add them to the github repo settings go to https://github.com/(your_repo)/settings/keys and make sure "Allow write access" is checked
  * You need to `.gitignore` `github_deploy_key` or you will deploy it with your npm module, making it public.

 ## License